overture-stack/website/markdown/documentation/maestro/installation/installation.md

 In this mode a `docker-compose.yml` file is provided that contains a Dockerized version of Elastidsearh and Kafka.
 You can examine this file at `./run/docker-compose/docker-compose.yml`.
 To run Song with Docker, please refer to our [Song documentation](/documentation/song).

-For reference, the Docker image for Maestro can be found on Docker Hub [here](https://hub.docker.com/r/overture/maestro).
+For reference, the Docker image for Maestro can be found on GitHub [here](https://github.com/orgs/overture-stack/packages/container/package/maestro).

 To start Maestro from a Docker image with all needed infrastructure, run this command: